playfulprogramming/playfulprogramming/content/blog/web-framework-quickstart-guide/index.md

 > **Note:**
 > If you're following along with my book series ["The Framework Field Guide"](/collections/framework-field-guide), please select "JavaScript".
 TypeScript is useful but complex and the series' code samples do not use TypeScript, nor does the series teach TypeScript.

-4. Run the commands printed in the final output of Vite
+4. Run the commands printed in the final output of Vite:

 !["Done.
 Now run:" and a series of commands](./vite_react_done.png)